horriedhenry/CPP/DataStructures/queue/notes.md

 #### queue overflow

-- this is our queue.. right now
+- this is the queue.. right now

 ```text
        0   1   2   3   4   5